mnk1985/amqp-tasks/README.md

 }
 ```

-TaskHandler (should implement TaskhandlerInterface or extend AbstractTaskHandler) - here you can process your task. if it's processed successfully - return true, otherwise - false
+TaskHandler (should implement TaskhandlerInterface or extend AbstractTaskHandler) - here you can process your task. if it's processed successfully - return true, otherwise - false.
+The convention is that handler comes with 'Handler' suffix to task name (e.g. from TestTask we get TestTaskHandler, but it can be overwritten via TestTask::setHandler)

 ```php
 <?php namespace App\Test;